Film: The Last King of Scotland

 Amin: ...or are you like all the other British?
 Just here to fuck, and then take away?

-Too Dumb to Live: Sleeping with Amin's wife, after you've seen what he's capable of?
+- Too Dumb to Live: Sleeping with Amin's wife, after you've seen what he's capable of?
 Not making every effort to conceal your affair?
-Not using protection, leading to her pregnancy and subsequently her death?
+Not using protection, leading to her pregnancy and subsequent death?
 Sorry, Nicholas, you brought what follows on yourself.

 Kay: He visits the children.
 Not me.
 He thinks that I am a bad omen.